-Aryan Khan was cleared in cruise ship drugs case as there was no corroborative proof, says NCB chief
+Aryan Khan was cleared in drugs case as there was no corroborative evidence, says NCB chief

 The son of actor Shah Rukh Khan was arrested on October 2 after a raid on a cruise ship off the coast of Mumbai.